 Salt, optional

-1-Make the Ancho Chili Ketchup, if you are using it, or skip to #2 if not.
 In a cast iron or non stick pan, toast the ancho chili over medium heat with the onion slices until the ancho is dark but not black, about 1-2 minutes on each side.
 (Reserve the pan) Reserve the onion.
 Bring a small sauce pan with water to a boil.
 Drop in the toasted chili and reduce heat to a low simmer until it is soft, 2-3 minutes.
 Drain.
 Remove stem and seeds and place in the blender with the onion.
 Blend.
 Add the drained can of tomatoes and chilies.
 Blend again until smooth.
 Add back to the saucepan.
 Simmer over a low heat, stirring occasionally, for 5-10 minutes.
 Remove from heat and season with vinegar and sugar to taste.
-(Seasoning depends on the flavor of your ancho.
-You are looking for a deep flavor that is slightly spicy and a tad sweet and sour.)
-If you like, add salt to taste. (*See below for more on the ketchup.
-It keeps!)
+Seasoning depends on the flavor of your ancho.
+You are looking for a deep flavor that is slightly spicy and a tad sweet and sour.
+If you like, add salt to taste.

 Vegetarian?
 Saturated fat phobic?
 Omit the bacon.
 Use 2 tablespoons of olive oil instead.